What is EONET?

 We are still thinking about these issues and how to best represent them within EONET and we encourage you to get in touch with us if you have ideas or suggestions or use cases that you have developed.
 To view a list of the sources we are currently tracking for events (both automated and manually) please check out the sources feed.

-Development of EONET began in 2015 and has been supported by NASA’s Earth Observatory and Earth Science Data and Information System (ESDIS) Project.
+Development of EONET began in 2015 and has been supported by NASA Earth Observatory, Earth Science Data Systems Program (ESDS) and the Earth Science Data and Information System (ESDIS) Project.

 Kevin Ward (Science Systems and Applications, Inc.): project lead, chief architect

 Teddy Gelabert (Science Systems and Applications, Inc.): curator

 Paul Przyborski (Science Systems and Applications, Inc.): programmer/dba/designer

 Karl Hill (Science Systems and Applications, Inc.): programmer

 Special thanks go to Kevin Murphy (ESDS) and Ryan Boller (ESDIS) for their continued support of the development of EONET.